Mobile App Conversion Rate: A complete guide with strategies & metrics

 “Engineering teams are constantly pressured to identify, prioritize and resolve issues.
 But many are still working in siloes or boxed into error monitoring,” says Liran Tal, business lead, performance analytics at Glassbox.
 “If engineers spot an error in the logs, there’s usually no way to tell if it actually impacts the user experience.
 Their ability to effectively prioritize is extremely limited, so they need to make an educated guess.”

-Documenting and sharing churn rate trends and anomalies can help bridge this gap, so engineers can prioritize troubleshooting more effectively and ensure your mobile app is running as smooth as butter.
+Documenting and sharing churn rate trends and anomalies of any kind can help bridge this gap, so It and developers can prioritize troubleshooting more effectively and ensure your mobile app is running as smooth as butter.

 Although customer perspectives can help you understand how they’re experiencing your app, VoC data does have a notable limitation.
 It’s typically sourced from just 4-7% of users, which could leave you optimizing the app for a small but vocal minority.
 The best workaround is gathering user feedback from their actions, not just their words.

-Mobile app analytics track rage clicks and taps, tilts and zooms—indicating frustration—while DXI platforms can pull in technical events, so you can more easily determine if an underlying glitch was the cause.
-If possible, leverage interaction maps (the next generation in heatmap tools) or session replay to observe how customers are actually using your app and where you can make impactful improvements.
+Mobile app analytics track rage clicks and taps, tilts and zooms—all of which can indicate frustration.
+At the same time, DEM platforms can pull in technical events, so you can more easily determine if an underlying glitch was the cause.
+If possible, leverage interaction maps (the next generation in heatmap tools) or session replay.
+These let you observe how customers are actually using your app and where you can make impactful improvements.

 Back to you